DynoTheCrux/DynoTheCrux.github.io/lessons/005_intent/lesson.md

 Have a testrun of the app and see if the information is passed on successfully.

-## Explicit intents
+## Implicit intents

-The second type of intents are explicit, that means we ask the system to perform a certain action but we do not specify how and by whom it will be carried out.
+The second type of intents are implicit, that means we ask the system to perform a certain action but we do not specify how and by whom it will be carried out.
 In this example you will implement two different ones:
 - Conducting a websearch for our current weatherforecast in innsbruck and
 - Send a message to a friend to ask to join you in your activity.